Views of Kanye West: 2022–2024

 A few days after these comments, on October 22, the neo-Nazi Goyim Defense League protested in Los Angeles, hanging a banner that read "Kanye is right about the Jews" above a highway overpass while giving Nazi salutes.
 The demonstration was widely condemned by Jewish advocacy groups and politicians, some of whom urged West's sponsor, Adidas, to cut ties with him.
 Jeffrey Abrams of the Anti-Defamation League was quoted as expressing that "[t]hese hate groups are now leveraging the anti-Semitic tropes that Kanye West has been peddling on social media [and] on interviews".
-On October 27, CNN reported, based on anonymous sources, that West had a "disturbing history of admiring Hitler", had read Hitler's antisemitic manifesto Mein Kampf, and wanted to title his 2018 album (now titled Ye) Hitler.
-Van Lathan Jr., who previously interviewed West for TMZ, claimed that West made similar comments in a 2018 interview which were edited out before publication.

-In response to his antisemitic statements, Vogue, CAA, Balenciaga, Gap, and Adidas terminated their collaborations, sponsorships, and relationships with West.
+In response to his antisemitic statements, Vogue, Universal Music Group, CAA, Balenciaga, Gap, and Adidas terminated their collaborations, sponsorships, and relationships with West.
 Foot Locker and TJ Maxx removed West's products from their shelves.
 With the termination of his business relationships, West lost his billionaire status; Forbes estimated his reduced worth at $400 million, coming from his "real estate, cash, his music catalog, and a 5% stake in ex-wife Kim Kardashian's shapewear firm, Skims".
 On October 26, 2022, West was escorted out of Skechers headquarters in Manhattan Beach, California after he arrived unannounced and uninvited; Skechers said it was "not considering and has no intention of working with West".

-Later in December 2022, while speaking to X17, West stated that he does not suffer from bipolar disorder and is not having a psychotic episode, but he "may be slightly autistic, like Rain Man".
+Later in December 2022, while speaking to X17, West stated that he does not suffer from bipolar disorder, and that this was a misdiagnosis from a Jewish doctor.
+He also responded to the claim that he is having a psychotic episode, stating that he is not having one; he also said he "may be slightly autistic, like Rain Man".